malinky/malinky-ajax-pagination/README.md

 ## Thanks

-Thanks to [qazbnm456](https://github.com/qazbnm456) for the initial work on the multiple pagination code.
+Thanks to [qazbnm456](https://github.com/qazbnm456) for the initial work on multiple pagination code.